Work permits for Portugal are granted differently according to an expat's country of origin.

 EU nationals aren't restricted from finding employment in Portugal, and are granted a 90-day period to live in the country and find work without obtaining an EU registration certificate.

 Some expats may need to apply for a residence card.
-This is a process that, albeit simple, results in its own long queues and delays.
+Although simple, this process results in long queues and delays.
 The residence card can only be obtained from the Portuguese immigration office.

 Work permits for non-EU nationals

-Non-EU nationals can obtain a work permit for Portugal if offered a secure job contract by a formal employer.
-As there are regulations in place that encourage companies to hire members of other EU countries before looking outside the sphere, it can be difficult to secure a job offer.
+Non-EU nationals, including UK citizens, can obtain a work permit for Portugal if a formal employer offers a secure job contract.
+That said, as regulations encourage companies to hire members of other EU countries before looking outside the sphere, it can be difficult to secure a job offer.

-If an expat does manage to find a job, a work permit is needed before employment can commence.
+If you do manage to find a job, a work permit is necessary before employment can commence.
 Either the employee or the employer can apply for the permit.
 In addition to the permit, a residence visa, also known as a long-stay visa, should be obtained.
-This allows the holder to enter the country for a stay of a year or longer.
+This allows you to enter the country for a year or longer stay.

 *Visa regulations are subject to change at short notice, and expats should contact their respective embassy or consulate for the latest details.